Blocked Nose in Babies Snuffles and Sniffles

 Most babies with snuffles come to no harm and feed well.
 In some cases babies with snuffles feed more slowly and with some difficulty.
 If you are concerned that feeding is a problem, see your health visitor or doctor.

 Nasal aspirators are devices which allow you to suck the mucus from your baby's nose.
 They come in various shapes and sizes.
 Some are bulb syringes, some come with a tube so you can suck at the other end and some are electrically powered.
 It is not possible to give any advice on whether to use a nasal aspirator or not, or which one to use.
 There are few research trials on nasal aspirators but those that there are suggest they are safe and effective.
 Some parents buy one to suck mucus from the baby's nostrils before feeds.
-They are advertised on some websites.
+They are advertised on some websites or can be bought in some pharmacies.

 Further reading and references